 The Barnstable Housing Authority (BHA) manages public housing units for the Town of Barnstable.
 They are notified and consulted to identify public housing needs during the program year, discussing feasible options for CDBG funding.
 The BHA is on the CDBG distribution list and receive all NOFA's and Notices of Public Meetings (NOPMs).
 They are strong partners, demonstrating the ability to meet expenditure, national objective, and other related federal requirements.
-In PY22, there were two affordable housing activities in coordination with the Barnstable Housing Authority (BHA) in the works, however both projects were unable to proceed due to various issues; one with a contractor failing to register in SAM.gov, and the other with not receiving any initial bids as well as identified supply chain issues which would push the project past the year-end deadline of June 30, 2023.
-The Town of Barnstable will continue to notify and work closely with the BHA on various programming and has already identified potential projects for PY23.
+In PY23, there were two affordable housing activities in coordination with the Barnstable Housing Authority (BHA) in the works, however both projects were unable to proceed due to various issues; one with a contractor failing to register in SAM.gov, and the other with not receiving any initial bids as well as identified supply chain issues which would push the project past the year-end deadline of June 30, 2024.
+The Town of Barnstable will continue to notify and work closely with the BHA on various programming and has already identified potential projects for PY24.

 In addition to providing financial assistance for BHA programs/projects, the Town provides assistance to conduct environmental reviews, including for Capital Fund Improvements, when possible.
-CDBG has also provided direct assistance to move public housing tenants through the Homebuyer Assistance Program.
+CDBG has also provided direct assistance to move public housing tenants through the Homebuyer Assistance Program. he Mountain Ash Drive Housing Rehab activity was nearly finished in PY23, which will utilize funding to rehabilitate 1 affordable housing units for low to moderate income persons and will be completed in PY24.